Eruption in Reykjanes peninsula

 Fagardalsfjall eruption

-There hadn’t been a volcanic eruption for 815 years on the Reykjanes Peninsula until 19 March 2021.
-The area awakened when a fissure vent appeared in Geldingadalir to the south of Fagradalsfjall mountain.
+There hadn’t been a volcanic eruption on the Reykjanes Peninsula for about 800 years until 19 March 2021.
+The area awakened when a fissure vent appeared in Geldingadalir to the southwest of Fagradalsfjall mountain.
 The 2021 eruption emitted fresh lava until 18 September 2021.

 Where Can You Learn About Volcanoes in Iceland?